Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Planning.md

 {{< timeline_content >}}

-Dr Harrison is a specialist on carbapenem resistance, who we contacted to learn about the best ways of targeting these bacteria.
+Dr Harrison is a specialist on Carbapenem resistance, who we contacted to learn about the best ways of targeting these bacteria.
 We were advised to look at broad spectrum detection, and the possibility of using specific phages of peptidoglycan layer tagging.
-We also learnt a lot about the importance of looking at the infectious dose, how carbapenem resistance spreads, and issues surrounding biofilms
+We also learnt a lot about the importance of looking at the infectious dose, how Carbapenem resistance spreads, and issues surrounding biofilms

 {{< div_end >}}